Skip to main content

 No company has unlimited time or money to improve its risk quality, and a key benefit of benchmarking is that it can help focus efforts where they will have the greatest impact.
 Benchmarking also helps to illustrate what is possible, and where the industry as a whole, is heading.

-The following real life examples, using anonymized data from Marsh Specialty’s risk engineering database, demonstrate the different ways in which benchmarking has been used by energy companies to help improve their risk quality.
+The following real life examples, using anonymised data from Marsh Specialty’s risk engineering database, demonstrate the different ways in which benchmarking has been used by energy companies to help improve their risk quality.

 Identification of areas of relative weakness